Md-Siam07/WooCommerce_SOAPrinciples/README.md

 #### Service Autonomy

-- **Customer Service**
-- **Seller Service**
-- **Order Service**
-- **Product Service**
-- **Notification Service**
-- **Logging Service**

-These services are autonomous, meaning they do not depend on other services for their functionalities.
+All the services such as `Customer Service`, `Seller Service`, `Order Service`, `Product Service`, `Notification Service`, `Logging Service` are autonomous, meaning they do not depend on other services for their functionalities.
+Thus they follow **`Pure Autonomy`**

-### Exception: ManageOrder Service
+#### Exception: ManageOrder Service

-The **ManageOrder** service is an exception to this autonomy.
+The `ManageOrder service` is an exception to this autonomy.
 It orchestrates the functionalities of the Order, Product, Logging, and Notification services, making it a shared service.
 This shared autonomy means that while ManageOrder depends on other services to complete its tasks, it leverages their capabilities to perform its specific functions effectively.

 ### 6. Statelessness